Pttn/rieMiner/README.md

 rieMiner provides a way to test the performance of a computer, and compare with others.
 This feature can also be used to appreciate the improvements when trying to improve the miner algorithm.
 When sharing benchmark results, you must always communicate the difficulty, the sieve size, the test duration, the CPU model, the memory speeds (frequency and CL), the miner version, and the OS.
 Also, do not forget to precise if you changed other options, like the SieveWorkers or Bits.

-To compare two different platforms, you must absolutely test with the same difficulty, during enough time.
+To compare two different platforms or settings, you must absolutely test with the same difficulty, during enough time.
 The proposed parameters, conditions and interpretations for serious benchmarking are:

 * Standard Benchmark
   * Difficulty of 1600;
   * Sieve of 2^31 = 2147483648;
-  * No memory limit;
+  * No time limit;
   * Stop after finding 50000 2-tuples or more;
   * The computer must not do anything else during testing;
-  * Very long for slow computers, but like the real mining conditions;
+  * Fairly long, but like the real mining conditions;
   * The system must not swap.
 Else, the result would not make much sense.
 Ensure that you have enough memory when trying to benchmark.

 Once the benchmark finished itself (i. e. not by the user), it will print something like:

 ```
-50000 2-tuples found, test finished. rieMiner 0.9RC3, difficulty 1600, sieve 2147483648
+100000 2-tuples found, test finished. rieMiner 0.9, difficulty 1600, PTL 2147483648
-BENCHMARK RESULTS: 234.805246 primes/s with ratio 28.960823 -> 0.995788 block(s)/day
+BENCHMARK RESULTS: 233.354130 primes/s with ratio 28.955020 -> 0.990626 block(s)/day
 ```

-The block(s)/day metric is the one that should be shared or used to compare performance, though it is always good to also take in consideration the other ones.
+Generally speaking, the block(s)/day metric is the one that should be shared or used to compare performance, though it is always good to also take in consideration the other ones.
+Moreover, for a given difficulty and PTL, the ratio should be the same, and the more precise primes/day metric can be used instead for comparisons.

 The precision will be about 2 significant digits for the block(s)/day.
 To get 3 solid digits, about 1 million of 2-tuples would need to be found, which would be way too long to be practical for the Standard Benchmark.

 A run with valid parameters for the Standard Benchmark will additionally print the message